 - divorce and custody arrangements

 - educational qualifications.

 Scan all your important documentation along with your passport and visa.
 Losing your document overseas can be a real pain and hard to replace!
 Having the scanned copies can be used to help sort out replacements making the process much easier.

 Setting up a bank account in the UK can take some time and can be difficult when you don’t have a residential address.
-With the wave on online banking there are ways you can set-up your money until you can get a high street bank.
+With the wave of online banking, there are ways you can set up your money until you can get a high street bank.

-Starting an account with companies like Transferwise means that you can easily access British Pounds and have UK bank details.
-There are more bank account options which I detail in my 101 guide to moving to the UK and Can I Get a UK Bank Account Before I Move to the UK?
+Starting an account with companies like Wise means that you can easily access British Pounds and have UK bank details.
+There are more bank account options that I detail in my 101 guide to moving to the UK and Can I Get a UK Bank Account Before I Move to the UK?
 With Solutions.

 If you are someone that needs to take medication like I do for my migraines, then bring over a stock of your medication.
 That will give you time to sign up to a GP and get your life settled here without having to stress of running out of medication.

 Here’s a quick checklist: